openshift-fluxv2-poc/platform-team/README.md

 # Platform Team

-Here's Flux multi-tenancy demo for OpenShift.
+Here's a Flux multi-tenancy demo for OpenShift.
+This work has been derived from the original Flux multi-tenancy example, which can be found [here](https://github.com/fluxcd/flux2-multi-tenancy).

 Persona: **Alice** is an OpenShift Cluster-Admin.
 She'd like to use Flux in an OpenShift-ish way via its Web UI by